Russo-Dye type Theorem, Stinespring representation,and Radon Nikodym dervative for invariant block multilinear completely positive maps: Introduction

 \section{Introduction}

 In the late 1960s, W. B. Arveson used CP maps to define non-commutative measures in a seminal paper \cite{W. Arveson69}.
 Subsequently, he obtained the Radon-Nikod\'ym theorem of CP maps using the minimality condition of the Stinespring dilation theorem.
-Over the decades, the theory of CP maps has been widely used as a tool in the study of non-commutative functional analysis.
+Over the decades, the theory of CP maps has been widely used as a tool in the study of $C^*$-algebras, and Operator Theory \cite{Joita,Joita1}.
 Moreover, CP maps has been used in great interest to study Markov maps of quantum probability, quantum channel in quantum information theory, and in the classification problem of $C^*$-algebras (see \cite{Paulsen} and references therein).

 In 1987, E. Christensen and A. M. Sinclair studied symmetric multilinear completely positive maps and completely bounded maps $\varphi:\mathcal{A}^{k}\to \mathcal{B(H)}$ \cite[p.
 153, p.
 155]{Christensen 87}.
 They obtained a technical Stinespring type theorem \cite[Theorem 4.1]{Christensen 87} using Wittstock Hahn-Banach theorem (see \cite{Wittstock 83}).
 In 1998, A. M. Sinclair and R. R. Smith characterized that a von Neumann algebra is \emph{injective} if and only if every bilinear completely bounded map can be factorized in terms of bilinear CP maps \cite[Theorem 6.1]{SS98}.
 For more details on completely bounded multilinear maps and their intrinsic connection with the Haagerup tensor norm, we refer to \cite[Chapter 17]{Paulsen}.